 In fact, he found that the three “men left in the room” are nihilism (with its close allies such as materialism and existentialism); monist mysticism; and dualist eternalism—that is, Fundamentalist Christianity, in his case.
 These are my “Big Three” stance combinations—the three “basic world views.”
 His analyses and rejections of the first two were accurate, so he was left with only the third.
 “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”

-I haven’t written the page yet.
-If you are interested in learning more from other sources, some I recommend are:
+If you are interested in learning more, some sources I recommend are:

 “Francis Schaeffer,” a brief biography.
 (The Wikipedia entries for the Schaeffers are all lousy, unfortunately.)